iric-soft/epcy/doc/predictive_capability_columns.rst

 -----------------

 By default we decide to return `MCC`_ scores.
 However, it's possible to compute other predictive scores, in case they are more suitable for your needs.
-Use these parameters will add new columns to the default output, as:
+Using the following parameters will add new columns to the default output, as:

 * -\-ppv: